-Let’s face it, most of us do not brush our teeth just for the health reasons.
+Let’s face it, most of us do not brush our teeth just for health reasons.
 We do it to get rid of the bad odor.
 And that is why toothpaste manufacturers have come up with all manner of flavors and tastes.
 We use toothpaste because it tastes good and because it leaves a good aftertaste.
-From a marketing point of view, all additives in toothpaste have some perceived value but have you ever considered what the additive effect in toothpaste really is?
+From a marketing point of view, all additives in toothpaste have some perceived value, but have you ever considered the additive effect in toothpaste?

 Some of the Not Needed Additives in Toothpaste

-Fluoride is the first ever additive in toothpaste that made toothpaste get the label of part drug and part cosmetic.
-Fluoride was added to toothpaste not because it helps clean the teeth but rather because over time, it helps strengthen the teeth.
-Some people rely on the fact that fluoride doesn’t assist in the cleaning of teeth to argue it adds no value to toothpaste.
-But recent studies show that fluoride is not really so important how some scientist have to think in the past.
-In fact fluoride is now marked as poison.
+Fluoride is the first-ever additive in toothpaste that made toothpaste get the label of part drug and part cosmetic.
+Fluoride was added to toothpaste not because it helps clean the teeth but rather because, over time, it helps strengthen the teeth.
+Some people rely on the fact that fluoride doesn’t assist in cleaning teeth to argue it adds no value to toothpaste.
+But recent studies show that fluoride is not really so important how some scientists have to think in the past.
+In fact, fluoride is now marked as poison.

 The lather in soap and detergent can almost be equated in our minds to cleanliness.
-The foam was therefore added to toothpaste to give us a general sense of a cleaner mouth as we brush our teeth.
+Therefore, they added the foam to toothpaste to give us a general sense of a cleaner mouth as we brush our teeth.
 However, the toothpaste foam lacks enough surfactant for breaking up of goo that grows on teeth.
 If the bubbles scrubbed, they would just as likely clean the delicate gums and end up causing a bloody mess.

 Teeth are typically very sensitive to extreme temperatures.
 Some toothpaste manufacturers use desensitizers like stannous fluoride or potassium nitrate to cure the sensitivity.
-Some people assume that any pain in the teeth can be cured by using such toothpaste but that is just not true.
+Some people assume that you can cure any pain in the teeth by using such toothpaste, but that is just not true.
 If you have a cavity, you need to see a dentist right away.
-Also, teeth sensitivity can also go away on its own without the use of desensitizers although this may not always be the case.
+Also, teeth sensitivity can go away on its own without desensitizers, although this may not always be the case.

-Do not let any additive effect in toothpaste described above make you stop brushing your teeth.
+Do not let any additive effect in the toothpaste described above make you stop brushing your teeth.
 Just ensure you do not use too much toothpaste, and you do not brush your teeth for too long, and you will be good.
 Remember the good old saying – too much of anything is poisonous.
-As well if you didn’t yet try one of the natural toothpaste brands you can try them.
-Many natural kinds of toothpaste are additive free.
+As well if you didn’t yet try one of the natural toothpaste brands, you could try them.
+Many natural kinds of toothpaste are additive-free.